-- there is a clear agreement about who will provide which resources when - the provision of resources is planned in a timely manner trust is still developing.
-They may be uncomfortable with making significant contributions before they are confident that the partnership is going to work.
-Partners should honestly address whether this is the reason for their resistance.
+If the partners find it difficult to commit enough resources to fuel all of the activities planned for the partnership, even though they have access to them, it may be because trust is still developing.
+They may be uncomfortable with making significant contributions before they are confident that the partnership is going to work.43 Partners should honestly address whether this is the reason for their resistance.
 If this is the case, it may be a good idea to start the collaboration with a few smaller initiatives.
 This will allow partners to become comfortable with each other, and to trust that their resources are going to an effective project.